 The next 25+ years are forecast to bring a range of changes, opportunities, and challenges related to mobility in Ventura County.
-The Comprehensive Transportation Plan recognizes this reality and helps VCTC and local jurisdictions plan and provide a transportation system that meets the needs of residents, businesses, and visitors, and maintains the quality of life that Ventura County residents enjoy and meets the needs of businesses to ensure a healthy local and regional economy.
+The Comprehensive Transportation Plan recognizes this reality, and will help VCTC and local jurisdictions plan and provide a transportation system that meets the needs of residents of residents, businesses, and visitors, while maintaining the quality of life that Ventura County residents enjoy and meeting the needs of businesses to ensure a healthy local and regional economy.